Pragyan-coder/My_Portfolio/README.md

 ## 📊 Welcome to My Data Analyst Portfolio 🙋

-## 👤 Profile Summary
+## 👤 About Me

 - I am an **IBM Certified Data Analyst** transitioning from 4+ years in Project Management into Business & Data Analytics.
 - Focused, analytical, and results‑driven, I bridge domain knowledge with technical skills to improve reporting, forecasting, and go‑to‑market decisions.
-- I specialize in turning raw data into decision-making insights using tools such as **Excel, Python, SQL, and Power BI**.
+- I specialize in turning raw data into decision-making insights using tools such as **Excel, Python, SQL, Power BI**.
 - With hands-on project experience, I bring both analytical depth and business understanding to every challenge.

 -----